Solving the Challenge: Ordering Images on Shopify

 Mapping Images to Different Stores

 Shopify has plenty of native tools that make it a robust product, although a few, such as tools to map and assign primary product images per-store basis, are missing.
-Without them, users must manually set the image order and hierarchy individually for each product page in every store.
+Without them, users must manually set the order and hierarchy individually for each product page in every store.

-Without a streamlined way to map images to stores in bulk, industrial Shopify merchants face a major headache keeping photo representations consistent and optimized across their different stores.
-Any time new product photos need to be added or image priorities adjusted, the mapping process must be done store-by-store manually.
-This discourages frequently optimizing product images since it involves so much repetitive manual work to update all stores.
+Without a streamlined way to map them to stores in bulk, industrial Shopify merchants face a major headache keeping photo representations consistent and optimized across their different stores.
+Any time new product photos need to be added or priorities adjusted, the mapping process must be done store-by-store manually.
+This discourages frequently optimizing product pictures since it involves so much repetitive manual work to update all stores.
 As more products and accessories get added to inventory, the mapping problem compounds exponentially across stores.
 Keeping logical and consistent image-to-store relationships becomes unsustainably tedious.

 Keeping Variant Images Separate

-However, Shopify does not provide tools to separate these image types across multiple stores easily.
-While primary and variant images can be categorized on one Shopify store, this categorization doesn’t extend to other stores selling the same products.
+However, Shopify does not provide tools to separate these types across multiple stores easily.
+While primary and variant can be categorized on one Shopify store, this categorization doesn’t extend to other stores selling the same products.
 The image differentiation needs to be redone store-by-store manually.

 For enterprise brands with hundreds of products across several stores, this means meticulously re-separating photos in every store.
-Differentiating primary from variant shots becomes excessively tedious without automated syncing or carrying over categorized images.
+Differentiating primary from variant shots becomes excessively tedious without automated syncing or carrying over categorized photos.

 Scattered Image Storage

 Shopify allows users to upload as many product photos as possible to showcase their wares to visitors.
-Once uploaded, the platform stores images in a CDN and automatically replicates them across all its servers.
+Once uploaded, the platform stores them in a CDN and automatically replicates them across all its servers.
 This process makes the product photos quickly retrievable and helps speed up your website’s loading speed.

 However, enterprise brands operating multiple stores do not enjoy the seamlessness.
-While Shopify provides a CDN to store images for each store, there is no unified central repository for users to source product photos across multiple stores.
+While Shopify provides a CDN to store them for each store, there is no unified central repository for users to source product photos across multiple stores.
 This creates considerable challenges in maintaining visual consistency across the stores.

-Since the CDN is isolated per store, the same product may have wholly different or missing images on the brand’s US retail store versus their UK Shopify wholesale outlet.
+Since the CDN is isolated per store, the same product may have wholly different or missing photos on the brand’s US retail store versus their UK Shopify wholesale outlet.
 Lacking a centralized image-sharing system, the merchant duplicates efforts by re-uploading product photos to over 10 store CDNs.

 Worse still, they can’t guarantee consistent branding and visuals for the same branded drill or saw across all stores.
 This fragments the customer experience.